CONFLICT AT THE NEGOTIATING TABLE

 HOW CONFLICT INFLUENCES OUR NEGOTIATION GOALS AND RESULTS

 As negotiators will readily concede, most commercial negotiations are high-pressure environments, with time and money being currencies often prioritized more than the people involved.
-This highly competitive and often frustrating environment.
 A seemingly endless array of factors, from budget constraints to deadlines, production problems to strikes, from obstructive people on their side and ours, all conspire to make commercial negotiations a breeding ground for conflict.
 And, as formal and anecdotal evidence show us, South Africans are generally not very skilled in handling these conflicts, often with short and long term negative impact on the goals their companies seek to achieve.
 Poor or underperforming results are often blamed on the easily observable cogs in the machine, such as budgets, unreasonable clients, economic factors, deadlines and even on the negotiators themselves, while the direct or contributing cause to these results can be traced back to a lack of understanding of how conflict resulting from the negotiation process influence these results, and an inability to effectively integrate these conflict principles into the overall negotiation strategy.

 Let’s look at a few practical examples of such integration process.